pascallaliberte/sharpen.page/_posts/2020-11-20-fail-predictions-sunshine-contacts.md

 So let's see if we can find some struggles around the need to contact people.

-### Looking in the Broader Context
+Here we're using ["When" statements][try-when].
+Describing the struggle, the next step, and the aspiration, all in one.

+* **When** I'm looking up for a contact and I see the information is outdated and useless, **I want to** search online, on LinkedIn or the person's website for the latest info **so I can** reach out and make my project happen.

+See here, we see that the search online is the _actual_ good enough "I'll just".
+And no mention of "I'll then update the information in my Contacts app".
+It was useless then, it's going to be useless even after.

+But sometimes a switching-worthy struggle swells up after several bad experiences.
+Let's look for a recurring annoyance...

+* **When** I'm contacting the fifth person in a row and every time the information in my contacts app is useless, **I want to** find a way to press a button and get all my contacts updated at once using the web **so I can** get my contacts app back on track for when comes time to contact 15 more.

+_Nobody_ uses their own contacts app to contact 5 people in a row (let alone 15 more).
+That is, unless you're a venture capital douchebag.
+All the sales creeps use a proper CRM tool.
+Does Sunshine Contacts populate CRM tools using AI?
+Maybe that's what they should concentrate on.

+But what if the struggle isn't directly related to the problem with contacts?
+Almost every time a product is bought, it's [actually "hired" for a broader "job-to-be-done"][jtbd-intro].
+You'll see what I mean.

+[jtbd-intro]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}

+## The Broader Context, Maybe There's Something There...

-Recently, I published list of [underserved struggling situations and recurring aspirations][generating-product-ideas].
+Recently, I published a list of [underserved struggling situations and recurring aspirations][generating-product-ideas].
 Let's pluck a few from the list to see if there's a struggling moment + broader aspiration combination that will fit.

 [generating-product-ideas]: {% post_url 2020-11-06-level-3-sharpening-generate-new-product-ideas %}